-A portion of the proceeds of the Bonds will be used to refund the Refunded Bonds listed in Appendix H. Such proceeds will be deposited into accounts of refunding escrow funds held by U.S. Bank National Association, as escrow agent, in amounts that will be invested in direct obligations of, or obligations the payment of the principal and interest on which are unconditionally guaranteed by, the United States of America (the "Defeasance Obligations").
-The Defeasance Obligations will mature at such times and earn interest in such amounts that, together with any initial cash deposits, will produce sufficient moneys to provide for the payment of the redemption prices, plus accrued interest on the Refunded Bonds to the redemption dates, as set forth in Appendix H.
+^{}Includes payment of the redemption price of the Refunded Bonds, calculated as described in the following sentence for the 2021-1 Refunded Bonds, and payment of the accrued or other fees and expenses related to the early termination of the interest rate swaps and liquidity facilities related to the 2021-1 Refunded Bonds.
+Each Series of the 2021-1 Refunded Bonds bears interest at a variable rate, reset weekly.
+The 2021-1 Refunded Bonds will be redeemed in full on the date of issuance of the Bonds by payment of the total Outstanding principal amount thereof, plus accrued interest to the redemption date.
+The redemption price is estimated based on actual interest rate resets to the date hereof and assuming the 2021-1 Refunded Bonds bear interest at 2.00% per annum to the redemption date.
+Amounts in excess of the actual redemption price on the redemption date will be released to the Authority.
+A portion of the proceeds of the Series 2021-2 Bonds will be used to refund the 2021-2 Refunded Bonds.
+Such proceeds will be deposited into accounts of refunding escrow funds held by U.S. Bank National Association, as escrow agent, in amounts that will be invested in direct obligations of, or obligations the payment of the principal and interest on which are unconditionally guaranteed by, the United States of America (the "Defeasance Obligations").
+The Defeasance Obligations will mature at such times and earn interest in such amounts that, together with any initial cash deposits, will produce sufficient moneys to provide for the payment of the redemption prices, plus accrued interest on the 2021-2 Refunded Bonds to the redemption date, as set forth in Appendix H.